Thursday, August 12, 2010

 For the foodie, there will be two bushfood-inspired events, with founder of the Red Ochre Restaurants, Andrew Fielke, conducting cooking classes and utilising produce native to Central Australia.
 The following day, Fielke will produce a spectacular degustation menu for the Alice Desert Festival Gala Dinner.

-The competition, which has wooed the tastebuds of renowned chefs, Maggie Beer and Stephanie Alexander will return in 2010, with hundreds expected to enter the Bushfoods Recipe Competition, where entrants get creative with local fare to develop a unique award-winning recipe.
+The competition, which has wooed the taste buds of renowned chefs, Maggie Beer and Stephanie Alexander, will return with hundreds expected to enter the Bushfoods Recipe Competition, where entrants get creative with local fare to develop a unique award-winning recipe.

 For more information on the event, log onto www.alicedesertfestival.com.au.